ecgalaxy/intellij/README.md

 - `intellij_version`: IntelliJ version to install
 - `intellij_edition`: (community|ultimate)
-- `intellij_package_checksum`: the checksum related to the intellij binary.
+- `intellij_package_checksum`: the checksum related to the IntelliJ binary.

 The value can be retrieved by appending `.sha256` to the package's url: https://download.jetbrains.com/idea/ideaIC-2020.1.2.tar.gz.sha256